tytydraco/yessleep/out/My_friend_keeps_seeing_the_quiet_kids_dead_body_everywhere.md

 Trevor was your typical quiet kid.
 Nothing about him was weird to say the least, he just preferred to be alone and keep himself.
 Honestly, I had no problem with him.
 He seemed kinda cool.
 He loved to draw and sketch cartoons.
 I even saw some myself and would comment that he could a artist someday.
 He was a great student.

 Trevor was in our homeroom class in our freshman year.
 He and his family had moved from the country side and into a new town to start a fresh beginning after his dad got a new paying job.
-Trevor had a older brother who I met as well, Dillon.
+Trevor had a older brother who I met as well, Dillon though everyone calls him "Dill" for short.
 He was a senior and couldn't always be there for Trevor, but I could tell the two were very close.
 But like I said, Trevor was alone and sometimes wouldn't say anything when someone talked about him.

 Even when Galvin started "joking" with Trevor.